MalcolmMielle/Auto-Complete-Graph/README.md

 * Use `rosrun auto_complete_graph acg_node_review` to run the algorithm.

 * In Rviz, one can give an approximation of the position of the prior compared to robot map using the Publish point button.
-Only two links are needed to initialise.
+Only two links are needed to initialize.

 ### How to use your own prior

 The class `PriorLoaderInterface.hpp` is used to load prior image and detected corners.
-Just inherite from this class to create your own prior loader.
+Just inherit from this class to create your own prior loader.
 See an example in the class `basementFull.hpp`.
 This only argument needed for PriorLoaderInterface is the name of the file image where the prior is.

 ## Dependencies